 Social change.
 The primary purpose of education is to prepare students to be change agents and active citizens within their communities.
-School should provide opportunities for students to engage in critical thinking about real issues affecting their community and to engage in creative and collaborative problem-solving.
+Education should provide opportunities for students to engage in critical thinking about real issues affecting their community and to engage in creative and collaborative problem-solving.